Posted on Wednesday, May 1st, 2024 at 9:00 am

 LTD policies often have a more lenient definition of disability, particularly in the early stages of a claim.
 For example, your LTD policy may consider you disabled if you cannot perform the material duties of your occupation, even if you could work in another capacity.

 In contrast, SSDI maintains a stricter definition of disability.
+To answer the question, “Can you collect long-term disability and Social Security at the same time?” you must meet these distinct eligibility requirements.
 To qualify for SSDI, you must possess a medically determinable impairment that hinders your ability to engage in substantial gainful activity (SGA), with your doctor expecting it to endure for at least 12 months or result in death.

 Eligibility Requirements for SSDI